-Paul Allen’s team finds sunken World War II vessel in Philippine Sea
+Paul Allen’s team finds sunken World War II warship in Philippine Sea

 That post was about a descendant of a veteran who had been on a tank landing ship that spotted the USS Indianapolis just before it sank.

-Taylor said the Navy takes sunken ships seriously — as a sacred gravesite for dead sailors, a repository for state secrets that may have been locked up in some safe in a captain’s quarters and as U.S. military property that may include unexploded ordinance or other public-safety hazards.
+Taylor said the Navy takes sunken ships seriously — as a sacred gravesite for dead sailors, a repository for state secrets that may have been locked up in some safe in a captain’s quarters and as U.S. military property that may include unexploded ordnance or other public-safety hazards.

 “It’s a tragedy that only 316-317 sailors survived,” he said.